emper911/JavaTimerAndAlarm/README.md

 # JavaTimerAndAlarm
-Simple GUI created to be an alarm clock and timer.
+Simple GUI program created to function as an alarm clock and timer.